MeadowlarkDAW/rainout/DESIGN_DOC.md

     /// How the system should respond to various errors. pub error_behavior: ErrorBehavior,

+    /// The size of the audio thread to stream handle message buffer.
+    ///
+    /// By default this is set to `512`. pub msg_buffer_size: usize,
 }

 /// Run the given configuration in an audio thread.